-1.3 For satisfactory performance, properly installed protective vapor retarders must be used in below ambient temperature applications to reduce movement of water vapor through or around the insulation towards the colder surface.
-Failure to use a vapor retarder can lead to insulation and system damage.
-Refer to Practice C 921 to aid material selection.
-Although vapor retarders are not part of this specification, properties required in Specification C 1136 are pertinent to application or performance.
+1.3 For satisfactory performance, properly installed protective vapor retarders must be used in low temperature (below ambient) applications to prevent movement of water vapor through or around the insulation towards the colder surface.

 1.4 This standard does not purport to provide the performance requirements of hourly-rated fire systems.
 Consult the manufacturer for the appropriate system.